Difference Between Drupal and Joomla

 |The Basis Of Comparison||

 Also, the logs are stored in a database instead of files.
 To access these log files through a database is difficult and requires special access and profiles.
-Also, it consumes lots of space resulting inefficiency of a system.
-To overcome from this Drupal has introduced syslog.
+Also, it consumes lots of space, resulting in the inefficiency of a system.
+To overcome from this, Drupal has introduced Syslog.